-Born in Zimbabwe and raised in Charleston, South Carolina; jewelry maker Dante Perozzi moved to Los Angeles in 2002 to study sculpture at UCSLB.
+Born in Zimbabwe and raised in Charleston, South Carolina; jewelry maker Dante Perozzi moved to Los Angeles in 2002 to study sculpture at CSULB.
 After graduating with her Fine Arts Degree, she chose to apply her talents towards innovative jewelry making and design.
 Working in her studio recently relocated to Denver, CO, Perozzi utilizes traditional metal fabrication techniques and the lost wax methodology forming each of her prototypes thoughtfully by hand.

 The designer approaches her creations much in the way a sculptor creates an extended body of work.
 It is only natural as Perozzi comes from a background exhibiting and creating installation and sculptural works and received her education in Sculpture and new genre arts at California State University, Long Beach.

 “ There are so many directions these ideas can take and we can all relate to them on some level just by being inhabitants of cities or small communities.
 I want to leave room for people to interpret what the pieces mean for them specifically as we all have our own personal relationships to our surroundings.
 And I love to hear what people have to say about their DPJ pieces”.

 Perozzi creates most of her production pieces in sterling silver and raw brass.
 She works in 14K Gold jewelry for custom orders when working directly with clients & she anticipates the release of her Fine Jewelry Collection sometime in 2018.

 - All metal scraps are saved and sent to our supplier to be recycled and go back in to the creation of many of our pieces.